znck/znck.dev/src/blog/articles/2019-finally-some-colors/readme.md

 document.body.style['--hue-of-the-day'] = hue()
 ```

+That's all folks.

-That's all folks, I get a dark mode full of colors.
+I have a dark mode full of colors.
 Now, I got 723 colors: 360 backgrounds and 360 text colors of the dark theme, the background color of the light theme, the text color of the light theme, and "I got a red shirt!".